YukkiZx/device_umidigi_a5_pro_old/README.md

 #### ROM:

-1. Create a folder for PE sources
+1. Create a folder for crD sources
 ```
-mkdir ~/PixelExperience
+mkdir ~/crDroid
 ```
 2. Go to the folder
 ```
-cd ~/PixelExperience
+cd ~/crDroid
 ```
 3. Login to git
 ```